kaustubhsridhar/checkpointing_and_recovery/README.md

-# Checkpointing and roll-forward recovery for Hierarchical Distributed Control CPS
+# Checkpointing and roll-forward recovery for Hierarchical Distributed Control CPS (SRSC framework)
 ROS packages for numerical simulation of checkpointing and roll-forward recovery of state estimates in differential drive mobile robot (and DC motor) system under sensor attacks.

 ## Preliminaries